Melclic/intersectomics/README.md

 ### Bootstrap Workflow

 1. Fit a normal distribution at each time point using replicate values.
-2. Sample one value per time point from the fitted distribution.
+2. Sample one value per time point from the fitted distribution and perform correlation computation
 3. Repeat this sampling process *n* times to compute a distribution of correlation values.
 4. Average these correlations.
 5. Combine p-values using the Pearson method (`scipy.stats.combine_pvalues`).

-> Note: While a normal distribution is currently used, future versions may include data-type-specific distributions (e.g., Poisson for RNA-seq).
+> Note: While a normal distribution is currently used, future versions may support data-type-specific distributions (e.g., Poisson for RNA-seq).

 ---

 ## Supported Correlation Metrics

-- **Spearman** (default): Ideal for rank-based, monotonic trends, especially in time series.
+- **Spearman** (default): Rank-based, ideal for monotonic or curvilinear trends
 - **Pearson**: *TODO*
 - **Euclidean Distance**: *TODO*